powerbi-tech/iot-adk-addonkit/Docs/add-a-driver-to-an-image.md

 **Check to see if your driver works**

-1. Use the procedures in the [Hello, Blinky! lab](https://developer.microsoft.com/windows/iot/samples/driverlab3) to test your driver.
+1. Use the procedures in the [Toaster Driver sample](https://github.com/Microsoft/Windows-driver-samples/tree/6c1981b8504329521343ad00f32daa847fa6083a/general/toaster/toastDrv) to test your driver.

 ## Next steps